Combine automated tests with a data source to test faster and more accurately.

 Designing a Selenium WebDriver framework for data-driven testing is technically challenging, and that doesn’t include the effort necessary to automate and execute tests.
 Increase your efficiency by using Ranorex Studio to easily configure data-driven testing for a web application in a single browser.
 Define a variable for the browser, and you can use a data table to drive your cross-browser testing.
 Ranorex Studio’s built-in Selenium WebDriver integration allows you to execute your automated tests on all Selenium-supported platforms and browsers, including Linux and macOS.
 Then, save even more time by executing your cross-browser tests in parallel.
 Simply use the Ranorex Parallel Runner to execute your test suite across multiple capability sets on a Selenium Grid through a WebDriver endpoint in parallel.

-Reviews from satisfied users help make Ranorex Studio a leader in the G2 Crowd Grid for Test Automation Software
+Reviews from satisfied users help make Ranorex Studio a leader in the Summer 2019 G2 Crowd Grid for Test Automation Software

 The G2 Crowd Grid for Test Automation Software identifies leading solutions based on market presence and customer satisfaction.
 To determine

-A high overall customer satisfaction rating contributes to Ranorex Studio's position as a leader in the G2 Crowd Grid.
-Ranorex also receives high marks in areas such as ROI, ease of use, and ease of implementation.
+An overall customer satisfaction rating of 91% contributed to Ranorex Studio's position as a leader in the G2 Crowd Grid.
+Ranorex Studio also received high marks in areas such as ROI, ease of use, and ease of implementation.
 For more independently-verified research and reviews, visit the Ranorex Studio page at G2 Crowd,TechValidate, or Capterra.

 Start test automation now.
 No credit card required.